 We are all scared of a bug in some matter (unless you are one of those people that loves them, then you are an anomaly).
 For me, that bug is spiders.
 I’m so scared of them that I have to give myself a pep talk every time I have to go near one.
 When I lived at home, I used to call my dad to kill everything for me, but I couldn’t do that in my new place.

-So when I would find a random one, I would get creative with what to use to kill it like a vacuum or a Swiffer.
-I still have to give myself a pep talk and I also call my best friend to help encourage me to kill the spider on my own (I also scattered peppermint tea bags ALL over my home because it’s a natural remedy to get rid of spiders).
+So when I would find a random bug, I would get creative with what to use to kill it, like a vacuum or a Swiffer.
+I still have to give myself a pep talk and I call my best friend to help encourage me to kill the spider on my own (I also scattered peppermint tea bags ALL over my home because it’s a natural remedy to get rid of spiders).
 The best part of renting is being able to call management for pest control to come out.

 3. Learning How to Clean